nightingale-media-player/nightingale-hacking/CONTRIBUTING.md

 Building
 -------
-While writting your patch you'll want to test it too, you'll have to build Nightingale.
+While writing your patch you'll want to test it too, you'll have to build Nightingale.
 Luckily we have pretty detailed [building guides](http://wiki.getnightingale.com/doku.php?id=build) for all platforms.
-They explain all the prequisites and steps needed for building.
+They explain all the prerequisite and steps needed for building.

 Submit a Pull Request